darktable-org/dtdocs/content/module-reference/processing-modules/vignetting.md

 # module controls

-scale
+fall-off start
-: The radius of the vignetting area.
+: The radius of the central vignetting area.

-fall-off strength
+fall-off radius
 : The progressiveness of the fall-off.
 Lower values cause a steeper transition.

 brightness